houseofai/adaptto2020-aiworkshop/DAM-Workshop/Lab.md

 - Wait for the asset to stop processing
 - Hover over the asset and click on the i
   - Or alternatively select the asset and      click on Properties
-- Switch to the Sensei CCAI tab
+- Switch to the Sensei CCAI Color  tab

 ![clip_image004](Lab/clip_image004.png)